 Videos are typically huge files and can take a long time to upload.
 This is especially an issue when it comes to users trying to watch videos while on cell networks or with slow internet speeds.
-But with video compression, developers can optimize these videos for any network.
+However, with video compression, developers can optimize these videos for any network.
+Many streaming platforms like YouTube, Netflix, TikTok, and video conferencing services such as Facetime and Google Meet rely heavily on video compression to deliver high-quality content efficiently while minimizing file size.
 But not all videos need compression, but knowing when you should is essential.

 What Is Video Compression?

 Video compression is the process of reducing the file size of a video through the process of using encoders.
 With video compression, you can remove redundant information in the file to make it smaller.
+Video compression works by identifying repetitive frames and exploiting temporal correlations.
+For example, motion compensation predicts object movements between frames and only encodes the differences, rather than re-encoding the entire frame.
+This method ensures that video data is optimized without compromising quality unnecessarily.
 This can be done to save space or to make the video load faster.
 It can also make videos more stable and reduce artifacts like pixelation.

 There are two types of video compression: